Ovhagen/EIT070/Lab1/QuestionsAndAnswers.md

    * No it does not.

 8. How many bits are required to store a variable of type char?
    * 8 bitar.
-En byte.
+One byte.

 9. Why is the value of the variable “b” larger than 10?
    * Because we can only represent -127 then we start running running down from the maximum value 127.